jnnnnn/cryptopals/devlog.md

 > It is the approximate order of frequency of the 12 most commonly used letters in the English language.

-## Exercise 4
+## Exercise 4: 300 single-char xors

 Code it. worked first try.
+Took a few seconds to run lol.
+My python is slow.

+## Exercise 5: Implement repeating-key XOR

+Lol, defensive programming; I already did the repeating the shorter string because `zip()` stops early otherwise.

+Done.
+I used to use a firewall called BlackIce.
+Lmao.
+That was before Windows had a firewall and also before NAT.